cs1302uga/cs1302-tutorials/junit/junit.md

 1. Compile and run the unit tests using the `./test.sh` script you created in the first part of this tutorial.
 As written, the method should pass the test.

+### Failing Tests

+1. Take any of the tests we've written so far and change them so that they should fail.

+1. Compile and run the unit tests using the `./test.sh` script you created in the first part of this tutorial.
+If you did the previous step correctly, then you should see one or more `✘` in the output, indicating that a test failed.

 ### Display Names for Tests

 ### Parameterized Test